 More about Protecting K12 School Children from Inappropriate Content

 Wherever possible, schools should engage parents in jointly protecting K12 school children from inappropriate content and continue the education of children in the home environment.
-In some States, parents are required to specify the level of Internet access their child may have in schools, whereas in others, the school must provide filtering software for children who work from home.
+In some states, parents are required to specify the level of Internet access their child may have in schools, whereas in others, the school must provide filtering software for children who study from home.

 WebTitan Cloud is a flexible and scalable web filtering solution that protects devices from online threats and has the versatility to comply with all federal and state legislation relating to web filtering for K12 schools.
 WebTitan Cloud is compatible with all operating systems and enables district administrators to monitor web activity by individual location or over the district as a whole.

 For schools and libraries that provide wireless networks, WebTitan Cloud for WiFi is equally as effective at providing content filtering in K12 schools.
 Again, all that is required to start protecting K12 school children from inappropriate content via a wireless network is a simple redirection of the facility´s DNS.
 Thereafter, schools can control and monitor the websites that K12 children access during lessons and from their personal mobile devices.